BEEugene/telegram-support-bot/README.md

 # If user don't allow forward his messages Bot adds his comment with thue user_id to reply
 # Support team must reply to "bot reply", not to original user forwarded message
 # Customize message for support team here:
-REPLY_TO_THIS_MESSAGE=User above don't allow forward his messages.
+REPLY_TO_THIS_MESSAGE=User above not allow forward his messages.
 Reply to this message.

-# If support reply to forwarded messages with hidded sender, bor warns with next error:
+# If support reply to forwarded messages with hidded sender, bot warns with next error:
-WRONG_REPLY=User above don't allow forward his messages.
+WRONG_REPLY=User above not allow forward his messages.
 You must reply to bot reply under user forwarded message.

 ```